fabiankuffer/RISC-V-QR-Code-Generator/README.md

  ###### **test/*.asm** and **test/*.json**
 ------------
 All files with this scheme are unit tests.
+> Note:
+In the graphical representation, not many unit tests can be created, as tests are only useful if the entire image is checked.
+If the entire memory is inserted into the json file, unfortunately gedit crashes and the json file can't be created.

 ## Test
 Screenshot that shows succedded (unit) tests